Famous People with Disabilities & Their Quotes

 When everything seems to be going against you, remember that the airplane takes off against the wind, not with it.- Henry Ford

 Above mentioned are famous personalities around the globe.
 They are an example for those that tend to give up on their dreams due to different kinds of hardships they suffer, especially those that suffer from disabilities.
 Individuals suffering from disabilities can take inspiration from these personalities and turn their weakness to their strength.
-Moreover, these individuals can also apply for disability tax credit which they are entitled too based on the type of disability they suffer from.
+Moreover, these individuals are entitled to also apply for disability tax credit based on the type of disability they suffer from.

 Helpful Resources for People Suffering from Disability